-Federal funding for tribal colleges and universities is distributed on a grant basis, although basic operating funding is calculated on the number of full-time Indian students, and some funding is distributed evenly on a per institution basis.
-Even though non-Indian students attend tribal colleges and universities, these students are not included in the calculation of operating funds provided by the Federal government.
-In addition, despite the attendance by non-Indian students, most states do not provide funding to tribal colleges and universities for those students, even though such funding would be available to state schools if those same students attended state schools.
+Federal funding for tribal colleges and universities is distributed on a grant basis.
+Although basic operating funding is calculated on the number of full-time Indian students, some funding is distributed evenly on a per institution basis.
+Non-Indian students also attend tribal colleges and universities; however, these students are not included in the calculation of basic operating funds provided by the Federal government.
+Despite the attendance by non-Indian students at tribal colleges and universities, most states do not provide funding to tribal colleges and universities for those students, even though such funding would be available to state schools if those same students attended state schools.
 Tribal colleges and universities have reported to the Committee that when states do provide funding, it is often minimal.
-Many of the tribal colleges and universities are located in tribal communities that do not have sufficient resources to fund government operations as well as support tribal colleges.
+Many of the tribal colleges and universities are located in tribal communities that do not have sufficient resources to fund government operations as well as support tribal

 Unique Challenges.
 Funding educational services is not the only challenge facing tribal colleges and universities.
 These schools also experience difficulties in recruiting and retaining qualified faculty.
-For academic year 1997-1998, it was reported that the average salary at tribal colleges was \$30,241, whereas it was \$45,919 at other public two-year institutions.
-The most recent data indicates that the average faculty staff size at tribal colleges and universities is 46 with an average annual salary of approximately \$33,500.
+Lower than average salaries at tribal colleges and universities do not contribute to a favorable recruiting environment.
+For example, in academic year 1997-1998, it was reported that the average salary at tribal colleges was \$30,241, whereas the average salary was \$45,919 at other public two-year institutions.3 The most recent data indicate that the average faculty staff size at tribal colleges and universities is 46, with an average annual salary of approximately \$33,500.4

-Even for the small staff sizes, tribal colleges and universities face frequent turnover among faculty.
-Data collected by the American Indian Higher Education Consortium reveals that in 2000-2001, 56% of tribal college and university faculty served for 5 years or less.
-In 2004, tribal colleges and universities averaged 11.2 new staff, of which 5.4 were newly hired faculty.
+Tribal colleges and universities also face frequent turnover among faculty.
+Data collected by the American Indian Higher Education Consortium reveal that in 2000-2001, 56 percent of tribal college and university faculty served for 5 years or less.
+In 2004, tribal colleges and universities averaged 11.2 new staff, of which 5.4 were newly hired faculty.5 With the smaller staff sizes, the turnover rates magnify the challenges.
+While no uniform model for studying faculty turnover rates among mainstream colleges and universities across the country exists, some researchers have specuter for Education Statistics, Department of Education, 2005.